Brooks Locomotive Works: History

 The 1890s brought another period of depressed sales following another financial crisis.
 The company produced 226 new locomotives in 1891, but only 90 new locomotives in 1894.
-The company briefly gained some positive publicity in 1895 when one of its locomotives held the land speed record for rail vehicles; a Brooks-built locomotive was driven at 92.3 mph on the Lake Shore and Michigan Southern Railway on October 24, 1895.
+The company briefly gained some positive publicity in 1895 when one of its locomotives held the speed record for rail vehicles; a Brooks-built locomotive was driven at 92.3 mph on the Lake Shore and Michigan Southern Railway on October 24, 1895.
 Brooks also gained positive publicity for building some exceptionally large locomotives at the end of the 19th century, including locomotives for both Great Northern Railway and Illinois Central Railroad that were hailed as being the largest in the world.
 However Brooks was not able to recover business as easily as the previous downturn and, following brief participation in a widespread strike by machinists in May, the company was merged with several other manufacturers in 1901 to form the American Locomotive Company.
 The last Brooks locomotive, serial number 3883, built for the Lake Shore Railroad, was completed on June 22, 1901.

 Horatio Brooks died in April 1887; he was succeeded as president of the company by his son-in-law, Edward Nichols.
 Nichols died on January 7, 1892, and was succeeded by then vice president Marshall L. Hinman.
 Hinman resigned from the presidency in December 1896 to be succeeded by another of H.G.
 Brooks's sons-in-law, Frederick H. Stevens.
 Stevens led the company until the merger with Alco in 1901.

 Following the merger, the Brooks plant built one of the first orders booked by ALCO, consisting of fifteen 2-8-0 locomotives for Mexican Central Railroad.
 ALCO produced locomotives at this facility until 1934 when the shop was renamed ALCO Thermal Products Division.
 Locomotives produced at the former Brooks plant after ALCO's formation came to be known as ALCO-Brooks locomotives.